This post has partner links that I may receive compensation for at no cost to you. Thank you!

 My final beer at Alvarado Street was called Andes Mint Porter.
 Interestingly enough, we’d just been talking about Andes mints at lunch, and how they should come at the end of every meal, so the timing was perfect.
 The porter was on cask, which let the mint & chocolate shine, perhaps a bit too much.
 I’d like to see a bit more chocolate flavor in the beer as opposed to the mint, as that flavor can be quite powerful.
 It was perfect as a sample, though I don’t think I’d be able to have an entire pint of it.

-While there are other craft beer bars around Monterey that I wasn’t able to get to on a weekend trip, Peter B’s Brewpub, Post No Bills, and Alvarado Street Brewery are helping put the area on the beer map.
+While there are other places to drink craft beer in Monterey that I wasn’t able to get to on a weekend trip, Peter B’s Brewpub, Post No Bills, and Alvarado Street Brewery are helping put the area on the beer map.
 I’m excited to see how the scene grows by the next time I go back.

 Also, follow me on social media to get the latest updates: